-Randy was very excited about his longtime friend joining the company.
-“Because if we were going to add somebody to our business,” Randy said, “and somebody who was going to be my partner, I knew all about Russ and I knew what he knew, and I knew how smart he was and how bright he was…”
+“The very next day called up and said, ‘I talked to my wife last night and I think, yeah I’m ready to do this’,” Randy smiles remembering that call.
+“That was, like, the greatest news to me.
+Because if we were going to add somebody to our business, and somebody who is going to be my partner, I knew all about Russ and I knew what he knew, and I knew how smart he was and how bright he was…”

 Phil Lieber and Randy Haug both came from Sales and Marketing backgrounds.
-So they were very strong in that area.
-Randy also knew the equipment finance business really well.
-Russ’s strengths were in finance, accounting, budgeting, and operational controls.
+Randy also knew the equipment finance business really well at that point.
+Russ brought strengths in finance, accounting, budgeting, and operational controls.

 On the Value of Good Mentors

-“I had a number of friends that were business owners, and they were very, very successful.
+“I had a number of friends that were business owners and they were very, very successful.
 I looked at how they treated their employees, how they worked with their customers…and I kind of got a good grounding as to how I thought we should do things at LTi.”

-“We talked about issues that everybody was having with their businesses, and how they overcome those issues.
-We shared things that were happening in our businesses.
-You’d be surprised how often you’re all having the same types of issues.
-And you get a chance to think through them together.”
+“We talked about issues that everybody was having with their businesses and how to overcome those issues,” Randy says.
+“We shared things that were happening in our business.
+You’d be surprised how often you’re all having the same types of issues, and you get a chance to think through them together.”

 Want to learn more about the value of mentorship for entrepreneurs?
 Check out this recent article from The Startup Magazine.

-On Being Active within the Industry
+On Being Active within the Equipment Finance Industry

-“One of the things that important for me personally is I’ve always been a member of the different boards of the leasing associations, and I’ve been very active with that.
-You meet a lot of smart people that can help you, even if they’re not doing business with you.
+“One of the things that’s important for me personally is I’ve always been a member of the different boards of the leasing associations.
+And I’ve been very active with that,” Randy says.
+“You meet a lot of smart people that can help you, even if they’re not doing business with you.
 Just how they think and their thought process.”

-“And it’s a way for me to give back to the industry that’s been really, really good to me…So I’ve really enjoyed all of that.”
+“It’s a way for me to give back to the industry that’s been really, really good to me…So I’ve really enjoyed all of that.”